bietiekay/docker-https-scan/readme.md

 # HTTPS-Scan Docker image to scan/crawl a given URL for insecure dependencies

+A https validation tool based on phantomjs.
+It can detect more dynamic loaded resources than static HTML analyze.

 ## based upon
   - phantomjs
   - https-scan (https://github.com/zordius/https-scan)